A lot of marketers and business owners are obsessed with customer acquisition.

 Remember, only 18% of consumers report not reading online reviews, so make gathering testimonials a priority!

 This example from The Biscuiteers gives customers helpful suggestions on what to write by showing them what other customers have said.

 9. Rewards, deals and discounts emails

 We shouldn’t forget that many people sign up to receive emails because they want access to deals, exclusive promotions or pre-sales offers.
 In fact, 1 in 2 consumers want to receive promotional emails from their most-loved brands once a week.

-Reward customers by giving them extra treats than subscribers who haven’t yet bought from you.
+Reward customers by giving them special treats that aren’t available to subscribers who haven’t yet bought from you.
 These emails can help to keep customers engaged and your open rates high, as customers never know when you’ll be including a reward and won’t want to miss out.

 This example from Headstart gets subscribers off the mark by rewarding them with points just for joining and reminds them of the different ways they can earn more.

 10. Welcome email series

 Set up email automation that automatically sends out a welcome series to your new customers.
 An excellent welcome series includes informational, onboarding, and sales messages.
 This email flow can consist of details like: